 Design System

-Skills | Design systems strategy, Figma component architecture, Token logic, Multi-platform design, Design documentation, Design–developer collaboration |
+| Key Skills | Design systems strategy Token-based design architecture Figma component systems Multi-platform UI design Design documentation Naming conventions & scalability Design–developer collaboration |

-Team | Ampler Design Department (Anna Skopp, Jörgen Kursk, Kaur Kask, Tobias Textor), Ampler Software Engineering Department (Andrii Hrynchuk, Karim Megahed, Margit Loo, Helena Lissenko, Küllike Kimmel, Janita Raudsepp) |
+| Team | Ampler Design Team (Anna Saar, Jörgen Kursk, Kaur Kask, Tobias Textor) & Software Engineering Team (Andrii Hrynchuk, Karim Megahed, Margit Loo, Helena Lissenko, Küllike Kimmel, Janita Raudsepp) |

-Client | Ampler Bikes |
+| Client | Ampler Bikes |

 As a fast-growing e-bike company, Ampler Bikes needed a scalable design system that could support multiple digital touchpoints and ensure consistency, efficiency, and scalability.
 The goal was to create a scalable, consistent, and efficient design system that worked seamlessly across their three core products: